 High-Achieving Charter Chain to Start Private Schools

-One of the country’s most successful charter schools has decided to buck the trend and start private schools, rather than the more prevalent conversion of private into charter.
+One of the nation’s most successful charter schools has decided to buck the trend and start private schools, instead of following the more prevalent conversion of private into charter.
 Arizona’s BASIS.ed plans to open elite private schools, starting in California and New York.

-“The mission of BASIS.ed is to raise the standards of US education to the highest international levels,” said Mark Reford, BASIS.ed CEO.
+“The mission of BASIS.ed is to raise the standards of U.S. education to the highest international levels,” said BASIS.ed CEO Mark Reford.
 “When we can do that with charter schools, we will do it.
 When a private school is a better fit, we do that.”

-Several of BASIS’s charter locations rank among the highest, not just in the United States, but in the world: Students in its Tucson and Scottsdale campuses beat out every other country that participated in international tests in 2012.
+Several of BASIS’s charter locations rank among the highest-achieving, not just in the United States but in the world.
+Students in its Tucson and Scottsdale campuses beat out every other country that participated in international tests in 2012.
 Each BASIS student takes an average of 10 Advanced Placement exams and nets a score high enough to get college credit without taking a college class.

-“They offer and incredibly high-quality product,” Bedrick said, “and I expect that especially somewhere like Silicon Valley with a lot of people who are highly educated who appreciate what a good education means, especially one like BASIS offers, and are willing to pay for it.”
+“They offer an incredibly high-quality product,” Bedrick said, “and I expect that [to succeed] especially somewhere like Silicon Valley, with a lot of people who are highly educated who appreciate what a good education means, especially one like BASIS offers, and are willing to pay for it.”

-While many, if not most, charter schools target gaps at the low end of the market—poor kids who can barely read and write—BASIS aims at a gap on the high end: The United States’ mediocre K-12 performance compared to international peers.
-As the Global Report Card shows, even the best U.S. schools hardly meet the average performance of schools in countries like South Korea, Finland, and Germany.
+Although many, if not most, charter schools target gaps at the low end of the market—poor kids who can barely read and write—BASIS aims at a gap on the high end: The nation’s mediocre K-12 performance in comparison with international peers.
+As the Global Report Card shows, even the best U.S. schools hardly meet the average performance of schools in countries such as South Korea, Finland, and Germany.

-BASIS’s challenging curriculum—students may start algebra as early as fifth grade—fits poorly with students who are far behind, but can be an excellent fit for kids who need a challenge.
-While as charters they must accept every student, their students also self-select: Nearly 10 percent of students at BASIS’ DC campus left the school in its first year, and one of its Arizona campuses lost almost 25 percent its first year, DC head of school Paul Morrissey told the local charter board.
-The DC campus is their only with a large proportion minority and poor students.
+BASIS’s challenging curriculum—students may start algebra as early as fifth grade—fits poorly with students who are far behind, but it can be an excellent fit for those who need a challenge.
+As charters they must accept every student, but their students tend to self-select: Nearly 10 percent of students at BASIS’ DC campus left the school in its first year, and one of its Arizona campuses lost almost 25 percent its first year, DC head of school Paul Morrissey told the local charter board.
+The DC campus is the only BASIS school with a large proportion of minority and poor students.